allen-garvey/wordpop/README.md

 ##License

-Craigslist Visualizer is released under the MIT License.
+Wordpop is released under the MIT License.
 See license.txt for more details.

 This project has no affiliation with Craigslist.